StdLoc¶

 Generic locator plugin for SeisComP.

-StdLoc is a SeisComP locator plugin that combines standard location methods and was developed with the focus on local seismicity, although the methods are generic enough to work at different scales.
+StdLoc is a SeisComP locator plugin that combines standard location methods and was developed with the focus on local seismicity, although the methods are generic enough to work at larger scales as well.

-The locator can apply a multitude of location methods and it is particularly useful to combine them to achieve better solutions.
-The methods available are: LeastSquares, GridSearch, OctTree and, more interestingly, two mixed methods: GridSearch+LeastSquares and OctTree+LeastSquares:
+The locator can apply a multitude of location methods and it is particularly useful to combine them to achieve better solutions:

-• OctTree: this method follows the NonLinLoc approach.
-The OctTree search starts similarly to GridSearch by evaluating the hypocenter probability of each grid cell, computed as the probability density at the cell center coordinates times the cell volume.
-The search then continues by repeatedly fetching the cell with high probability and dividing it in 8 sub-cells.
+OctTree: this method produces similar results to GridSearch but it is extremely faster and it follows the NonLinLoc approach.
+The OctTree search starts by evaluating the hypocenter probability of each cell in a grid, computed as the probability density at the cell center coordinates times the cell volume.
+The search then continues by repeatedly fetching the cell with highest probability and splitting it in 8 sub-cells.
 These 8 cells are then inserted in the pool of cells to fetch from at next iteration.
 The search terminates after either a maximum number of iterations or after reaching a minimum cell size.
 At that point the maximum likelihood hypocenter is selected.
+Because the algorithms splits only the cells with higher probability, the search space is sampled in a very efficient way and it makes the method way faster than GridSearch.
+This method is intended to be used in screloc or scolv to relocate existing events.
+The following example is a plausible configuration for the entire Swiss network:

 The algorithms implemented in StdLoc are standard methods described in “Routine Data Processing in Earthquake Seismology” by Jens Havskov and Lars Ottemoller.
 The OctTree search algorithm is based on NonLibLoc by Antony Lomax.